New life-saving medical equipment installed at all CET offices

 CET operate within a framework of quality, accreditation and safety.
-The company has always believed in placing an emphasis on Health & Safety, both in terms of protecting its workforce and ensuring that its clients can have complete confidence in operational processes.
+We’ve always believed in placing an emphasis on Health & Safety, both in terms of protecting our workforce and ensuring that our clients have complete confidence in all our operational processes.

 Sudden cardiac arrest (SCA) can happen at any time, to anyone, of any age, in any location.
 When a person collapses in SCA, minutes count.
 A person in SCA is not breathing and their heart has stopped beating.

 An AED (Automated.
 External Defibrillator), commonly known as a defibrillator, is a small portable device which can deliver an electric shock to a person’s heart.
 This shock can help to stop abnormal electrical impulses in the heart and allow it to return to a normal beating rhythm.
 The combination of CPR and AED use can literally bring a person back to life!